 Print/Hard Copy plus digital: Send one original copy if the item is available in both formats and you are supplying a digital copy that the NSGL may make accessible from its website.
 The hard copy you send will be the archive copy and the digital copy will replace the circulating copy and be digitally accessible from the NSGL website.

-Please note: Commercially published documents (including journal reprints from sources that are not “open access”) have copyright restrictions that usually prevent us from making them available online.
+Please note: Commercially-published documents (including journal reprints from sources that are not “open access”) have copyright restrictions that usually prevent us from making them available online.
 Even though we cannot make these works digitally accessible, programs are encouraged to send a digital file, whenever possible, so that we can digitally archive ALL documents for preservation purposes.

 Hard copies of thesis/dissertation abstracts are no longer required if a PDF is submitted to NJSGC for distribution to the National Sea Grant Library.
 The abstracts are kept on file at NJSGC for review by audiences interested in work done through Sea Grant-supported or related research.

-FACT SHEETS AND ONE-PAGERS
+FACT SHEETS AND OTHER OUTREACH MATERIALS

 The more Sea Grant is mentioned in the media, the more widely recognized the program becomes.
 Greater program exposure can go a long way toward stabilized and improved funding support for the National Sea Grant Program (and subsequently New Jersey) in the future.
 If you are contacted by any media about your research, please be sure to mention the New Jersey Sea Grant Consortium and the National Sea Grant Program.